imguru95/flow-log-parser/README.md

 5. Outputs:
    1. Count of matches for each tag and count of matches for each port/protocol combination need to be CSV files without any blank line between any two consecutive lines.
-   2. In the file containing count of matches for each tag, the tag can be displayed in all lowercase.
+   2. In the output file containing count of matches for each tag, the tag can be displayed in all lowercase.

 # Some comments
 1) No non default libraries have been used but default libraries have been used
+2) Tests done -
+   1) Case-insensitive matching of tags and port/protocol combinations
+   2) Verified that the program correctly generates output files for the given samples
+   3) Confirmed that flow log entries that do not match any entry in the lookup are categorized as "Untagged".
+   4) Confirmed correct mapping of protocol numbers with protocol names

 # How to run the program
 1) Download the code.
 It can be done in two ways: